All Episodes

 Not one thing.

-The only thing that they're we have been telling you for two weeks that there's an ongoing investigation.
+The only thing that we have been telling you for two weeks that there's an ongoing investigation.

 It makes absolutely no sense.